DamoM73/turtle_vid_tute/lesson_5.md

 >
 > Like most programming languages, Python uses US spelling.
 Using Australian spelling (eg. colour) will generate an error.
 >
-> It up to the programmer to decide what spelling to follow in your naming of variables and functions.
+> It up to the programmer to decide what spelling to follow in their naming of variables and functions.
 I choose to use the US spelling.
-This means all the code uses the same spelling and therefore reduce the likelihood of errors.
+This means the spelling is consistent throughout the the code and therefore reduces the likelihood of errors.

 Now let's change the colour of our shape.

 Make the changes in code the code below to:

-- line `3`
+- Line `5`
-- line `4`
+- Line `6`
-- line `32`
+- Line `35`

 ```python
 import turtle